 Night Terrors: Stories of Shadow and Substance

 Here’s a weird one: As a kid, I thought this was the basis for the Tobe Hooper film Night Terrors.
 I don’t even know how I knew about that movie, but I did.
 It’s not, though.
-It’s a short story collection edited by I Know What You Did Last Summer author Lois Duncan, one of the perennial titans of YA horror.
+It’s a short story collection edited by late I Know What You Did Last Summer author Lois Duncan, one of the perennial titans of YA horror.
 “The Bogey Man” stuck out to me.
-I was obsessed with the idea of the boogeyman when I was a child and I distinctly remember taking this out of the library just for that story.
+I was obsessed with the idea of that legend when I was a child and I distinctly remember checking this out from the library just for that story.
 But as a kid obsessed with Puppet Master and Chucky, a story about a killer doll really won me over as well.

 In the Forests of the Night by Amelia Atwater-Rhodes